lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Gerrit Branch Lock
 ------------------

 Job submits a patch to lock or unlock a project's branch.
+This should only be loaded once, as "ci-management-gerrit-branch-lock" (or "ci-management" equivalent).
+That job will process lock/unlock requests for all projects and all branches.

 :Template Names:
-    - {project-name}-gerrit-branch-lock-{stream}
+    - {project-name}-gerrit-branch-lock
     - gerrit-branch-lock

 :Comment Trigger: